InteractiveAdvertisingBureau/ads-cert-openrtb3-verifier/openrtb-ads-cert-verification/README.md

 Read about Ads.Cert - Signed Bid Requests here: [IAB Ads.Cert](https://github.com/InteractiveAdvertisingBureau/openrtb/blob/master/ads.cert:%20Signed%20Bid%20Requests%201.0%20BETA.md)

 ## Goal of this library:

 To allow for fast-track on-boarding for ads.cert, media.net is offering the verification service as an open-source solution.
-The below features are supported.
-This service can be used for verification of the digital signature in OpenRTB requests.

-## Assumptions
- - Comments in the ads.cert file are not supported
- - Metric collection and reporting are not supported in debug mode (i.e. when the supplied digest is used for verification instead of creating it)

 ## Features: